fwmechanic/k_edit/tabs.md

    consists of one HTAB character followed by [0..(tabwidth-1)] **tabspring** characters.

-   The vast majority of text display applications (text viewers (e.g. `less`, `more`) and editors (e.g.  `nano`, `notepad`)) use space (ASCII 8) characters to depict both HTAB and **tabspring** characters.
+   The vast majority of text display applications (text viewers (`less`, `more`) and editors (`nano`, `notepad`)) use space (ASCII 32) characters to depict both HTAB and **tabspring** characters.
 However because space characters are also used to depict both actual space characters as well as columns past the right end of a line's content (as well as HTAB and **tabspring** characters), such depiction causes great loss of information, and that loss can sometimes cause problems.

    Therefore M/PWB/K offer a user-alterable switch (`tabdisp`) that specifies the ASCII code of the character used to depict HTAB and **tabspring** characters.
 K